Blend up some fragrant jasmine rice to make these deliciously, creamy jasmine rice grits to change up your weeknight side dishes.

 This is one of those dishes that is fun to serve to guests and see if they can guess what the grits are made from.
 The color is a pretty good give away but it is always fun to serve friends something they are not expecting.
 A little note about processing them.
 You can process them in a small food processor or do it in batches in a clean spice grinder.
 We have the “Mac Daddy” of spice grinder so I use it every chance I get.
 It is a little thrill I get!
 I know – FOOD GEEK!!

 - 3/4 tsp. kosher salt

 - In a small food processor, process the rice until it is the consistency of grits.
 Some of the grains may be slightly bigger.

-- In a medium saucepan, bring coconut milk and water to a boil.
+- Bring coconut milk and water to a boil.

 - Bring back to a boil; then reduce to a simmer.
 Stir frequently and cook for about 20 minutes or until the rice is done.
 If you need more liquid, add a little more water during the cooking.

 - Turn off the heat and stir in the butter.
 Serve.